 Student Success Center: Located at 400 7th Street North, this two-story masonry building was constructed in 1994.
 An addition was completed in 2008.
 This front door to the college covers 61,169 square feet.
+Here you will find Welcome conference rooms.
+Skywalks connect this with facility Business Education Center and Integrated

-Here you will find Welcome Center services, the Learner Support and Transition Division (GOAL, GED, and ELL), Assessment Services, student support areas, including Disability Services, Learning Commons (Library), Career Services, Community Engagement, and Sustainability, general classrooms and conference rooms.
-Skywalks connect this facility with the Business Education Center and Integrated
+Center services, the Learner Support and Transition Division (GOAL, GED, and ELL), Assessment student Services. support areas. including Disability Services.
+Learning (Library), Commons Career Services.
+Community Engagement, and Sustainability, general classroom,